BlueWizardHat/demo-kotlin-maven/template-service/README.md

 * template-service-db - database functionality
 * template-service-cache - redis cache functionality
 * template-service-client - a rest client that can connect to the service (for use in other services)
+* template-service-integration-tests - test that run against the running template-service